How did the Japanese become so successful?

 Chinese-imported character for "book," "writing," or "calligraphy"

-Influence of the Ancient Chinese upon Japan
+Influence of the Ancient Chinese upon Japan (including in matters of religion)

 Those who have studied the writing system of either language will have noticed striking similarities between the Japanese and Chinese writing systems, and there is a very simple reason for this: the Japanese writing system was heavily influenced by the Chinese writing system; and in more than one way, the Ancient Chinese are viewed by East Asians in the same way that the Ancient Greeks & Romans are viewed in the West: as the founders of classical culture, who had a tremendous influence on later developments in many areas (with writing just being the most obvious of these areas).
 The most important realm in which the Ancient Chinese had an influence on Japan, however, may have been the realm of religion - the Buddhist religion, to be specific; which Japan shares in common with many other nations of Asia (particularly East Asia).
 The Buddhist religion actually came to East Asia from India, I should note here; but it was indirectly (through nearby China) that it entered Japan; with the religious views of most modern Japanese people today being a mix of their native Shinto beliefs, and the Buddhist religion imported from outside.
 (The historical relationship between Shintoism and Japanese Buddhism has been complicated at times, I should note here, and it is sometimes influenced by occasional conflicts with other Buddhist nations - such as China, for instance; whose wars with Japan in the twentieth century pushed it further away from Buddhism and towards its native Shinto religion, identified with the Japanese homeland and thus "patriotic."
 World War II was thus something of a Shinto period for Japan, and it was not the only such period in this country's history.)